'I get mad every time I watch it,' NBA player says of cops in stun gun arrest

 A day after police body camera video was released showing officers allegedly using excessive force on him over what was initially a parking violation, the 23-year-old Milwaukee Bucks' player told "Good Morning America" co-anchor Robin Roberts that he wants justice, not only for himself but for others who have experienced similar situations.

+Six police vehicles soon arrived on the scene.
+“From there,” Brown told Roberts.
+“They surrounded me.”

-In a police report of the Jan.
-26 incident, officers wrote that Brown was acting "very aggressive" and "physically resisted."
-The video shows Brown standing calmly and attempting to comply with orders when officers swarmed him, forced him to the ground and used a stun gun on him in a Walgreens drugstore parking lot in Milwaukee.
+In a police report of the incident, officers wrote that Brown was acting "very aggressive" and "physically resisted."
+The video shows Brown standing calmly and attempting to comply with orders when officers swarmed him, forced him to the ground and used a stun gun on him in the drugstore parking lot in Milwaukee.

 "I mean, everybody thought that ... from the beginning, you know, thought I was combative, thought I was, you know, being aggressive," Brown said.